J2021T/employee-crud/README.md

   * ![MIT License](https://img.shields.io/badge/license-MIT-blue)

   ## Description
   The application is an employee management system.
 It is used to help keep track of employees, roles, and departments.
-It keeps multiples pieces of data, including employee names, job titles, salaries, departments, and managers.
+It keeps multiple pieces of data, including employee names, job titles, salaries, departments, and managers.
 This is done utilizing node and MySQL database.

   ## Table of Contents
   * [Walkthrough](#walkthrough)